BrianHuangNTUCSIE/PCS_Final/README.md

 ## Introduction
-This is the Github repository of our final project.
-We implement the recursive functions in the paper with C++ and plot the result with Python.
+This is the GitHub repository for our final project.
+We implemented the recursive functions from the paper in C++ and plotted the results using Python.

 ## Paper
 An analytical model of multihop connectivity of inter-vehicle communication systems